Brand Association Map Generator

 How to Find Your Brand Associations

 Not sure which associations to include?
-Here are three ways to discover what really connects to your brand:
+Here are four ways to discover what really connects to your brand:

 1. What Buyers Think: Brand Tracking Surveys